MichelleBKlynn/swift-arrayIteration-readme/README.md

 Have a good look at the code above as it introduces a lot of new, but essential concepts.
 Try this code in a playground and add some `print` commands to see if your understanding of it matches the practical application.

 [View this lesson on Learn.co](https://learn.co/lessons/ArrayIteration)

+<p class='util--hide'>View <a href='https://learn.co/lessons/swift-arrayIteration-readme'>Iterating Over an Array</a> on Learn.co and start learning to code for free.</p>